 Using Cylance V, our detection and forensics tool, we can see that all 90 samples we were able to source are detected, and of that set at least 12 samples still without a solid AV industry detection.

-The Newscaster campaign, while not technically advanced, was eloborate and extensive.
+The Newscaster campaign, while not technically advanced, was elaborate and extensive.
 It managed to go undetected from at least 2011, and some of the malware it produced continues to go undetected by signature based detection.
 The mathematical detection provided by Cylance, even with no prior knowledge of this malware, had no issue in detecting 100% of these samples.

 Sample distribution with relations computed by ssdeep